Join us for our January 2019 Professional Development Series:

-- Transforming a Truancy Court to a Problem Solving Court – Feb.
-3, 2017
+- Monday: Developing a Problem Solving Truancy Court – 1/14

-Best Practices in Truancy Prevention and Reduction is perfect for those seeking to launch or expand school attendance efforts.
-It will focus on programmatic approaches used successfully by school districts and community collaborations around the country, but will also include simple steps that schools can take on their own.
-Work group and discussion time will be built into the day to allow attendees to start a plan that is right for their community.
+Improving School Attendance is perfect for those seeking to launch or expand school attendance efforts.
+Day 1 will focus on programmatic approaches used successfully by school districts and community collaborations around the country, and will also include simple steps that schools can take on their own.
+Day 2 will focus on strategies that Attendance Advocates can use as they work with students and families including record-keeping, home visit safety, and preparing for court visits.
+Work group and discussion time will be built into each day to allow attendees to start a plan that is right for their community.
 Attendees will leave with lots of practical tips for organizing a community action plan and with the latest research on the importance of school attendance neatly packed for sharing back home.
-Teams are welcome, but if you have a large group, we can come to you.

 Evaluating Your Truancy and Attendance Program